status-im/nimbus-eth2/docs/the_nimbus_book/updates/run-an-ethereum-node-with-nimbus.md

 ## Install Nimbus

 You need to download and install Nimbus to run a consensus client.
-Consensus clients allow the Ethereum network to reach agreement.
+Consensus clients allow the Ethereum network to reach an agreement.

-1. Use the `mkdir` command to create a directory with the name `nimbus-eth2` to hold Nimbus data and applications.
+1. Use the `mkdir` command to create a directory with the name `nimbus-eth2` to hold Nimbus applications.
 ```sh
 mkdir -p nimbus-eth2
 ```

 1. Download the latest [Nimbus release :octicons-tab-external-16:](https://github.com/status-im/nimbus-eth2/releases){:target="_blank"} using the `wget` command.
-In the following command, replace `<version_number>` with the version number of the latest release, replace `<name_of_the_release_package>` with the name of the package to download.
-You need to download the `tar.gz` file with "Linix_arm64v8" in its name.
+In the following command, replace `<version_number>` with the version number of the latest release, and replace `<name_of_the_release_package`>` with the name of the package to download.
+Choose the file that matches your Ubuntu architecture.
 ```sh
 wget https://github.com/status-im/nimbus-eth2/releases/download/<version_number>/<name_of_the_release_package>
 ```